Pod-Point/pod-point-ui-toolkit/README.md

 The POD Point frontend framework is a library of base styles and components designed for rapid prototyping.

-This project is still in beta so you will need to clone the repo to access the full documentation and example pages.

 ## Installation

 First, install all of the Node modules needed: